Ranking Unraveled: Recipes for LLM Rankings in Head-to-Head AI Combat: Evaluating Ranking Algorithms

-When using Markov chain, in a random match between $i$ and $j$, the walker moves to the winning node with a probability of $p$ for $p > 0.5$, a hyperparameter chosen in advance.
-Hence, if we set a value for $p$ closer to 0.5, then models with lower win rates may outrank those with higher win rates.
-However, for the Arena data set, choosing a higher $p$ value will cause the algorithm to prioritize the win rate over the number of games played; for example, a model with 1000 games with a high win rate may be ranked higher than a model with 30,000 games and a slightly lower win rate.
+\paragraph{Markov Chain: $p$ Score} The $p$ score in the Markov Chain determines the extent to which the overall ranking is influenced by each model's win rate, with values closer to $1$ indicating greater influence compared to those closer to $0.5$.
 We observe that Markov shows stable performance on the controlled SLAM datasets, performing as well as Glicko (Figure \ref{fig:f1_scores_boxplot2}), however, the algorithm struggles on the large ARENA dataset due to its over reliance on win-rates for calculating ranks.
 When optimizing the value of this parameter, we find that the optimal $p$ value for the Markov chain on the SLAM dataset is larger than the Arena dataset, indicating that the model's strength is greatly influenced by its overall win rate.